 We know you will have a great day on the bike.
 Your participation ensures that, together, we will provide support for these wonderful non-profit groups and noble causes.

 The Sonoma County Backroad Challenge on May 17, 2014 will start at Penngrove Park near the intersection of Old Redwood Hwy and Main Street in Penngrove.
 If you are arriving by car take the northernmost Petaluma exit from Highway 101, labeled Petaluma Blvd.
 North and Old Redwood Hwy, turn east on Old Redwood Hwy.
-As you pass McDowell Blvd., you will immediately see signs and people directing you to turn right into the Redwood Business Park on Redwood Way where parking will be provided.
-You will then jump on your bike and ride 1.5 miles to the registration tables at Penngrove Park.
-Please use this parking area at Redwood Way.
-Unfortunately, you will not be able to park your car at Penngrove Park.
+Proceed until you see Main Street in Penngrove on your right.
+Take Main Street and you will see Penngrove Park immediately on your right where our flaggers will be.
+The weather has held, so we will be able to park everyone right there this year.

 Registration will be fast and efficient, with some light breakfast available.
 Be sure to bring your picture ID.
 You will need to sign the waiver forms available on tables near the registration area.
 Present your ID to our volunteers at the registration tables and you will receive your route maps, wristband and other important information.
 Have a quick bite from our concessionaires, then you are off and on your way to a spectacular and scenic ride - the Backroad Challenge.